Milly Shapiro

 Milly Shapiro is an American actress and singer.
-She won an honorary Tony Award in 2013 for her work in the Broadway production of Matilda the Musical.
-She starred in the 2018 horror film Hereditary.
-In 2021, Shapiro and Spencer Arjang co-created the band AFTERxCLASS.
+She won an honorary Tony Award in 2013 for her role as Matilda Wormwood in the Broadway production of Matilda the Musical.
+She is best known for her roles as Matilda Wormwood in Matilda the Musical and Charlie Graham in 2018 horror film Hereditary.

-Awards
+Career

-Shapiro won a Tony Honor in 2013 with Sophia Gennusa, Bailey Ryon, and Oona Laurence for her Broadway debut in Matilda, making her the youngest recipient of the award in history.
-In 2013, she was also nominated for the Grammy for "Best Musical Theater Album" for the musical's cast album.
+Shapiro began acting at the age of five.
+At the age of ten, she made her debut as the titular Matilda in Matilda the Musical, which opened on Broadway's Shubert Theatre on 11 April 2013.
+She originated the role on Broadway, along with Sophia Gennusa, Bailey Ryon, and Oona Laurence.
+Shapiro won a Tony Honor alongside the three other actresses for her work in Matilda, making her the youngest recipient of the award in history.
+In addition, she was nominated for the Grammy for "Best Musical Theater Album" for the musical's cast album.

+In 2018, fourteen-year-old Shapiro made her film debut as Charlie Graham in Ari Aster's 2018 horror film Hereditary.

+Shapiro and Spencer Arjang co-created the band AFTERxCLASS in 2021, before disbanding it on 14 October 2022.

 Personal life

-Shapiro is the younger sister of Abi Monterey, who is also an actress as well as a stuntwoman.
-The siblings perform together as the Shapiro Sisters.
+Shapiro attended Professional Children's School in New York City.
+Shapiro and her sister Abi Monterey perform together as the Shapiro Sisters.
 Along with her sister and mother, Shapiro was born with cleidocranial dysostosis.

+She came out as a lesbian in June 2021.